Fiona Lacy

 Counselling Psychologist

-MA(CounsPsych), BA(Hons), GradDipFamilyTherapy, MVAPP, MAAPi
+VAPP, MA(CounsPsych), BA(Hons), GradDipFamilyTherapy, MAAPi

-Fiona has been working as a psychologist for 30 years, the majority of this has been in private practice in Melbourne.
+Fiona has been working as a psychologist for 30+ years; the majority of this has been in private practice in Melbourne.
 Fiona works with women in their developmental journeys through the significant changes in their lives, including the transition to motherhood.
 Fiona also has experience working with fathers in their preparation for and adjustment to fatherhood.

-Much of Fiona’s clinical work has focussed on assisting new mothers to adjust to motherhood, and to attend to painful issues that may arise in family relationships during this sensitive time of transition and change.
 Fiona has supported many parents who have experienced the pain of pregnancy loss, unexpected pregnancy termination, the loss of a child, and traumatic birth experiences.

-Fiona has extensive experience working with members of the LGBTIQA+ community and has supported many individuals and couples in their journey to create Rainbow Families.
+Fiona has extensive experience working with members of the LGBTQ+ community and has supported many individuals and couples in their journey to create Rainbow Families.
+Fiona is committed to providing non-pathologising psychotherapy for individuals from diverse backgrounds, cultures, and identities.

 Babies are welcome in sessions.